What Is Software Testing?

 • Functional testing: Evaluates whether the basic capabilities of the software meet specified requirements.

-• Non-functional testing: Assesses software properties non-critical to functionality but imperative for a positive user experience.
+• Non-functional testing: Assesses software properties that are non-critical to functionality but imperative for a positive user experience.

 • Maintenance testing: Involves fixing bugs and releasing new features to a live application.